veskoap/AlgoNBA/README.md

 - Special optimizations for A100 GPUs (TF32 precision)
 - Optimized cuDNN settings for faster convolutions

+### Performance Considerations

+The system has specific performance characteristics to consider:

+#### Data Fetching Performance
+- API data fetching is I/O bound, not accelerated by GPU/TPU
+- Player Impact Estimate (PIE) data has API rate limits
+- With `--no-cache`, data fetching can take 15-25 minutes
+- Use `--quick` to reduce the number of players fetched
+- Enable caching for dramatically faster subsequent runs

+#### Training Performance
+- TPU v2-8: ~5 minutes training time
+- A100 GPU: ~7 minutes training time
+- Standard CPU: ~30 minutes training time
+- Quick mode: 2-3x faster on all platforms

 ### Graceful Degradation with Limited Data

-The system now includes robust fallback mechanisms for scenarios with limited data:
+The system includes robust fallback mechanisms for scenarios with limited data:

 #### Mock Prediction Mode
 - When NBA data can't be fetched or is insufficient: